opds-community/drafts/opds-1.2.md

 The goal of OPDS Catalogs is to make Publications both discoverable and straightforward to acquire on a range of devices and platforms.
 To support that goal, this specification strives to provide a framework for describing how a Publication may be acquired while not attempting to constrain this very complex topic.
 Commonly-used acquisition scenarios may be specified in an update to this specification.

-All Acquisition Links MUST include a `type` attribute that advises clients on the media type of the representation that is expected to be returned when the value of the href attribute is dereferenced.
-As with Atom, the value of the type attribute MUST conform to the syntax of a MIME media type [MIMEREG].
+All Acquisition Links <em class="rfc">must</em> include a `type` attribute that advises clients on the media type of the representation that is expected to be returned when the value of the href attribute is dereferenced.
+As with Atom, the value of the type attribute <em class="rfc">must</em> conform to the syntax of a MIME media type [MIMEREG].

 Publications in a format using Digital Rights Management <em class="rfc">should</em> use a different value for the type attribute of the Acquisition Link than the same format without Digital Rights Management.